ipuhakka/BetAI/Documentation/Diary.md

  for node.
 All tests run OK.
 Added a function to see if a save exists.

  Added Values.cs and implemented loading values from values.json.
 Implemented Master constructor.

- Next up -> Implement a function that returns the values from *values.json* for a save.
+Implemented Master.run().
+Now, program is ready for testing.
+ It has features to do everything it is supposed to do.

+ Next up -> Gather all requirements to an idividual requirements.txt and test the system.